NLnetLabs/routinator/doc/manual/source/manual-page.rst

       See `CONFIGURATION FILE`_ below for more information on the format and contents of the configuration file.

-.. option:: -b dir, --base-dir=dir

-      Specifies the base directory to keep status information in.
-Unless overwritten by the :option:`-r` or :option:`-t` options, the local repository will be kept in the sub-directory :file:`repository` and the TALs will be kept in the sub-directory :file:`tals`.

-      If omitted, the base directory defaults to :file:`$HOME/.rpki-cache`.

 .. option:: -r dir, --repository-dir=dir

       Specifies the directory to keep the local repository in.
 This is